 Quick Answer

-A medical virtual assistant is a dedicated remote administrator placed inside a US medical practice's workflow under a signed Business Associate Agreement.
-Scope is administrative: appointment scheduling, patient intake, insurance verification, prior authorization follow-up, EHR data entry, no-show recovery, and post-visit outreach.
-CFG places HIPAA-aligned, BAA-ready medical VAs from the Caribbean and Latin America at $16 to $18 per hour, on US Eastern or Central time, onboarded in 7 to 14 business days.
+A medical virtual assistant is a dedicated remote administrator placed inside a US medical practice's approved workflow.
+Scope can include appointment scheduling, patient intake, insurance verification, prior-authorization follow-up, EHR data entry, no-show recovery, and post-visit outreach.
+CFG places nearshore medical VAs at $12 to $18 per hour.
+For PHI workflows, the BAA is signed before access and the minimum-necessary systems, fields, actions, permissions, channels, retention, and safeguards are documented.

 We staff practices where the front desk has been answering the same three questions for six months and the prior auth queue has stretched past a business week.
-The medical VA is an admin hire who logs into your EHR, runs eligibility, and chases the payer without bothering the clinician.
+Whether you search for a medical virtual assistant or a virtual medical assistant, the role is the same: an admin hire who logs into your EHR, runs eligibility, and chases the payer without bothering the clinician.
 For the broader category, see the nearshore VA pillar.

 A medical virtual assistant is one dedicated remote staff member handling administrative work for a US medical practice.
-The role lives inside the practice's existing EHR, phone system, and patient portal under a signed BAA.
-Pre-visit, the VA owns intake, eligibility, and scheduling.
-Post-visit, the VA owns billing follow-up, refill triage, and recall scheduling.
-Inside the encounter itself, the VA does not document.
-That is the bright line.
+The role may work inside client-approved EHR, phone, and patient-portal systems under a BAA signed before PHI access and a written minimum-necessary scope.
+Pre-visit, the VA supports intake, eligibility, and scheduling.
+Post-visit, the VA supports billing follow-up, refill-request capture and routing, and recall scheduling.
+The VA does not document or make decisions inside the clinical encounter.

 A medical scribe is a different role.
 Scribes shadow a provider during the encounter and write the clinical note in real time.
 They are often credentialed (CMA, RMA, or scribe-specific programs) because the work touches clinical decision support under provider sign-off.
 CFG medical VAs are not scribes.
 If you need real-time clinical documentation, hire a scribe; we do not pitch into that role.